“Think before you share!”

 While LinkedIn is the best platform for B2B, it is most effective when you use it as a platform to build relationships, rather than as a place to broadcast your sales material.

-While some businesses can make sales directly on the platform, most will need to build relationships with your ideal clients so you can move the relationship to the place where you can have a sales conversation, usually offline.
+While some businesses can make sales directly on the platform, most (especially B2B) will need to build relationships with their ideal clients so they can move the relationship to the place where you can have a sales conversation, usually offline.

 Here are some examples of blatant sales related LinkedIn posts.